jonfryd/tifoon/README.md

 ### `config/docker.yml`

 This config file is only used when the docker command executor enabled.
-It specifies how commands are mapped to Docker containers.
+It specifies how commands for scanner plugins (currently only `nmap` is supported) are mapped to Docker containers.
 A default mapping specifies a fallback container image to be used if no mapping is found in the `customImages` list.

 # Design